szbokhar/2014USRA-nhm/python/witnesscam_gui/README.md

 The camera view will be displayed in the big box.
 Position the actual insect tray (corresponding to the loaded image) in clear view of the camera.
 Now click on the four corners of the tray in the camera view starting from the top left corner of the tray in the scanned image.
-This is very important.
+This is very important (Include image).
 Upon each click a small circle will be placed at each corner.

 Once all four corners are clicked, the scan of the tray will be placed in the big box, and the camera view will be moved to the small box, and turn black.